exonum/exonum-doc/src/get-started/test-service.md

 ```

 Note that this method uses the `TestKitApi::get_err` method instead of `TestKitApi::get`.
-While `get` will panic if returned response is erroneous (that is, has non-20x
+While `get` will panic if the returned response is erroneous (that is, has non-20x
 HTTP status), `get_err` acts in the opposite way, panicking if the response
 *does not* have a 40x status.